Rubí Soto: Early life

 Soto attended the Universidad del Valle del Fuerte where she played for the football team.

 Club career

 2018–2020: Guadalajara

 Soto signed for Guadalajara in December 2017 for the Closura tournament of the inaugural season of the Liga MX Femenil.
 She scored her first goal for the team during a 2–0 win over Querétaro on February 25, 2018.
 During a match against Tigres UANL, she scored two goals (a brace).
 During a match against C.F.
 Monterrey, she scored an equalizer.

-2020–present: Villarreal
+2020–2021: Villarreal

 On 23 June 2020, Soto was signed by Villarreal CF to play in the Spanish Segunda División Pro.
 She became the first homegrown player from the Liga MX Femenil to receive an offer to play in Europe, without having been previously called up by Mexico at any level.